rolandra1/rolandra1.github.io/CodeReview.md

 ## **Databases**
 ### **Artifact: Weight Tracking Mobile App (CS 360)**

-This Android SQLite-based weight tracking app originally stored data without encryption and had minimal validation and documentation.
+This Android weight tracking app uses SQLite to store user accounts, goals, and daily weight entries.
+The original version stored sensitive data without proper protection and had limited validation and documentation.

 ### **Issues Identified**

 - Passwords stored in plain text
-- No AES encryption for weight data
+- Weight and goal values are not protected with encryption
-- Unoptimized or repetitive queries
+- Repetitive or unoptimized SQL queries
-- No parameterized SQL statements
+- No parameterized statements to help prevent SQL injection
-- Limited CRUD documentation
+- Minimal documentation of CRUD operations in the database helper
-- Weak error handling
+- Limited error handling for database failures

 ### **Enhancement Plan**

-- Implement SHA-256 secure password hashing
+- Implement **SHA 256 hashing** for user passwords
-- Add AES encryption for weight and goal fields
+- Add **AES encryption** for weight and goal fields before saving to SQLite
-- Refactor queries using parameterized statements
+- Refactor queries into **parameterized SQL** for safety and clarity
-- Improve database helper structure + CRUD documentation
+- Clean up and document all CRUD operations inside the database helper
-- Add user-friendly error handling
+- Improve user-visible error handling and messaging for database operations

+These changes directly support secure, efficient, and well-documented database behavior for a mobile app.

 ---